mrmonaghan/mrmonaghan.github.io/_posts/2019-09-05-Building-a-Backup-Script-With-WBAdmin.md

 {% endraw %}
 {% endhighlight %}

+Which will return a string that looks like this:

+\\?\Volume{0000e0e0-0000-0000-0000-000000000000}\

-Which will return a string that looks like this \\?\Volume{0000e0e0-0000-0000-0000-000000000000}\ which will become your $VolumeID.
-Once $VolumeID is defined, we feet the variable into the mountvol utility along with the drive letter we would like the drive to be mounted with.
+which will become your $VolumeID.
+Once $VolumeID is defined, we feed the variable into the mountvol utility along with the drive letter we would like the drive to be mounted with.

 Likewise, we can use mountvol to unmount the drive once our backup completes.